 5 – Left 4 Dead 2:

-There’s more zombie zest to be had in L4D2.
-It’s a co-operative FPS title that allows you to jump in with up to 4 players over local or Internet connections via the PC or Xbox 360.
+There’s more zombie zest to be had in Left 4 Dead 2.
+It’s a co-operative FPS game that allows you to jump in with up to 4 players over local or Internet connections via the PC or Xbox 360.
 However, the split-screen splendor is limited to only 2 players, as far as the console version is concerned.

 The third iteration in the acclaimed S.T.A.L.K.E.R. series released a couple of years ago.
 But unlike the other games similar to Borderlands, this one was made available only on the PC platform.
 The storyline follows close on the heels of S.T.A.L.K.E.R.: Shadow of Chernobyl.
 Here, you get to take on the role of Agent Alexander Degtyarev and plunge right into the Chernobyl nuclear reactor that blew up more than 25 years ago.

-If you love to roam across wide open spaces, dabble in FPS bliss and bring along a friend with whom you can share the slice of action with then take your pick from any of the aforementioned games like Borderlands.
+If you love to roam across wide-open spaces, dabble in FPS bliss and bring along a friend with whom you can share the slice of the action with then take your pick from any of the aforementioned games like Borderlands.
 They each have something unique to bring to the table.
-And if you’re a fan of the Gearbox Software title that sprung up around 3 years ago, we’re sure you’ll want to try your hand at them all.
+And if you’re a fan of Borderlands, we’re sure you’ll want to try your hand at them all.
 Well, before you grab your jacket and head off to the store, do let us know which ones you would be grabbing off the shelves.